TxtDot/dalet/specification/daletpack.md

 ## Limitations

-- a value of integer must be between 0 and 255
+- a value of number must be between 0 and 255 and be integer
-- maximum byte size of a String object is (2^32)
+- maximum byte size of a text is (2^32)
-- string must be encoded in UTF-8
+- text must be encoded in UTF-8
 - maximum number of elements of a tag array object is (2^32)

 ## Formats